Dragon Ball Z: Budokai: Dragon Ball Z: Shin Budokai (2006)

-Dragon Ball Z: Shin Budokai - Another Road (2007)
+Dragon Ball Z: Shin Budokai – Another Road (2007)

-Dragon Ball Z: Shin Budokai - Another Road (known simply as Dragon Ball Z: Shin Budokai 2 (ドラゴンボールZ 真武道会2, Doragon Bōru Zetto Shin Budôkai Tzū) in Japan and Europe).
+Dragon Ball Z: Shin Budokai – Another Road (known simply as Dragon Ball Z: Shin Budokai 2 (ドラゴンボールZ 真武道会2, Doragon Bōru Zetto Shin Budôkai Tzū) in Japan and Europe).

 The game features an original story that tells the tale of Majin Buu being released in Future Trunks' timeline.
 As Majin Buu is too strong for Trunks to handle alone, he uses his time machine to recruit the original Z warriors for assistance, eventually succeeding in the destruction of Majin Buu.

-Dragon Ball Z: Budokai - HD Collection (2012)
+Dragon Ball Z: Budokai – HD Collection (2012)

-The Dragon Ball Z: Budokai - HD Collection is a video game compilation that includes remastered versions of Budokai and Budokai 3, alongside full Trophy and Achievements support.
+The Dragon Ball Z: Budokai – HD Collection is a video game compilation that includes remastered versions of Budokai and Budokai 3, alongside full Trophy and Achievements support.
 The collection was released in Europe on November 2, 2012, and in North America on November 6, 2012, for PlayStation 3 and Xbox 360.

 Both games include the optional original Japanese language track, but also feature reused soundtracks from the US and European versions of the Budokai Tenkaichi games (known in Japan as the Sparking! series), whereas the soundtracks from the original PS2 versions were made by Kenji Yamamoto.
-This is because Yamamoto had used actual songs as bases for the music for the Dragon Ball Z games he worked on as well as Dragon Ball Z Kai and as a result, Yamamoto was fired by Toei Animation in 2011, and all the soundtracks he did for Dragon Ball Z Kai were replaced by Shunsuke Kikuchi's scores.
+This is because Yamamoto had used actual commercial songs as a basis for the music for the Dragon Ball Z games he worked on as well as Dragon Ball Z Kai and as a result, Yamamoto was fired by Toei Animation in 2011, and all the soundtracks he did for Dragon Ball Z Kai were replaced by Shunsuke Kikuchi's scores.